Hailey Bieber: Personal branding

 In 2016, Bieber collaborated with clothing brand The Daily Edited, promoting a handbag capsule collection labeled as #theHAILEYedited collection.
 In the same year, she announced a collaboration with UK footwear brand Public Desire using the hashtag #PDxHB, and announced she would be launching her own make-up collection produced by Australian brand ModelCo.
 In 2018, Bieber applied for and received a trademark on her name "Hailey Bieber" for commercial purposes.

 Personal life

-Bieber's first career aspiration was to become a professional classical ballet dancer, but her training ended due to a foot injury.
+Bieber enjoyed being a classical ballet dancer even though she did not see it as a career.
+She trained for 12 years and fought through multiple injuries.
+Bieber stopped ballet when she was discovered at 16 and became a model.
 In addition to English, Bieber speaks some Portuguese as the maternal side of her family is Brazilian.

-Hailey and Justin Bieber briefly dated from December 2015 to January 2016 before splitting, then reconciled in June 2018.
+Hailey and Justin Bieber entered a month-long relationship in December 2015 before splitting up in January 2016, and later reconciled in June 2018.
 The couple got engaged in July 2018, and confirmed in November 2018 that they were married.
 The Biebers held a second wedding ceremony in South Carolina on September 30, 2019.
 On May 9, 2024, it was announced that Hailey was pregnant with the couple's first child.
 They announced the birth of their son on August 23, 2024.
-As of 2024, Bieber primarily resides with her husband in La Quinta, California, having previously lived in their lakefront property in Cambridge, Ontario in Canada.
+As of 2024, Bieber primarily resides with her husband in La Quinta, California, having previously lived in their lakefront property in Cambridge, Ontario, in Canada.

 Bieber was raised as an evangelical Christian and attends Churchome, the same nondenominational church attended by her husband.

 On World Mental Health Day 2020, she endorsed Joe Biden for the United States presidential election.
 She had initially endorsed Senator Bernie Sanders for the Democratic nomination during the party's primaries in 2020.
 Bieber supports abortion rights, describing the overturning of Roe v.
 Wade as 'an extreme loss and disappointment.
 This is really really scary.'
 In May 2022, Bieber appeared alongside almost 160 other celebrities in a "Bans Off Our Bodies" full-page advertisement in the New York Times advocating for reproductive rights.